Royal favourite maternity wear brand Seraphine eyes London listing | Technology

 - United Kingdom

-Seraphine, a British maker of maternity clothing worn by royals including Kate Middleton and Meghan Markle, is considering a public listing in London, it said on Thursday.
-The company, which has spread to more than 100 countries since it was founded in 2002, said it was looking to list at least 25% of its shares in an initial public offering (IPO).
+Seraphine, a British maker of maternity clothing worn by the Duchess of Cambridge, Kate Middleton, is considering a public listing in London, it said on Thursday.

-"An IPO gives us the momentum to grow both our own digital platform and increase our customer reach by expanding our digital partnerships while building on existing strong fundamentals," CEO David Williams said in a statement.
-The online-focussed company said nearly half of its website traffic was from the targeted use of paid marketing channels including Facebook, Instagram, and Google, as people spot social media trends and make shopping decisions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)